Cardinals beat Brewers 5-4, move into first in NL Central - WHIZ News

 TRAINER’S ROOM

 Cardinals: LHP T.J.
 McFarland went on the injured list.
-Manager Oliver Marmol said McFarland tested positive for COVID-19 and had minor symptoms.
+Marmol said McFarland tested positive for COVID-19 and had minor symptoms.
 RHP Junior Fernández was recalled from Triple-A Memphis.

 Brewers: Kolten Wong said he was feeling better Wednesday, one day after manager Craig Counsell said the second baseman had a setback in his recovery from a calf strain.
 Wong is on the injured list and hasn’t played since June 7.
 Wong said he started improving Tuesday when he woke up without feeling any tenderness in the calf.
 Wong is hoping he will be able to return without needing a rehabilitation assignment.